websanco/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 Overview

 1. Run `update_examples.sh xxxx` (replace `xxxx` with project ID) to compile and to run the source formatter.
+1. Run `update_permissions.sh xxxx` to open execute permissions on your scripts.
 1. [Test your code](#test-your-code); the code has to work.
 1. [Code changes only](#code-changes-only); don't include article changes.
 1. [Submit your code changes](#submit-your-code) to `jhinkey` (Jim Hinkey) here in `liferay-learn`.